-Along with Christmas, St. Stephen’s Day makes results in two consecutive days off from work.
-If we’re lucky and Sveti Stjepan falls on Friday, Croatia will get four days off in a row to stay at home, get family time, travel or enjoy the many Christmas activities on offer during Advent.
+Along with Christmas, St. Stephen’s Day results in two consecutive days off from work.
+If we’re lucky and Sveti Stjepan falls on Friday, Croatia will get four days off in a row to stay at home, get family time, travel, or enjoy the many Christmas activities on offer during Advent.

-Sv.
-Stjepan is usually depicted as a young man dressed in đakonska dalmatika (deacon’s dress).
+St. Stephen is usually depicted as a young man dressed in đakonska dalmatika (deacon’s dress).
 In one hand, he holds a martyr’s palm branch and a stone or a book in another.

 Croatian variations of the name for St. Stephen’s Day include:

 - Sveti Stjepan